jilavsky/SAXS_IgorCode/README.md

 This is future location of Igor SAXS code from Jan Ilavsky.

-For current details and source of valid distributions, please visit:
+For current releases of valid distributions, please visit:

 http://usaxs.xray.aps.anl.gov/staff/ilavsky/irena.html